Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - **Azure SQL deployment**
     - Deploying SQL server onto a VM - This is the `infrastructure as service` option, benifit is pay as you go subscription option
     - The second option is deploying SQL server as `platform as service` Here you do not really configure any VMs - this is automatically taken care of by Azure - Benifits, automated backup, patching etc
-    - The third option is `Azure SQL Manged instance` - useful if you are migrating
+    - The third option is `Azure SQL Manged instance` - useful if you are migrating, native Vnet integration
+    - **Costing**
+        - Based on DTUs - database transaction units- Basic, standard, premium (2ms vs 5ms latency, 25 vs 4 input output operations)